Course Coordinator (Storrs): Katie Hall

 |Exam 1 (Feb 11)||In-person during class time||Covers Chapter A and 1, More info||15%|

 |Exam 2 (March 11)||In-person during class time||Covers Chapter 3 and 4, More info||15%|

 |Exam 3 (April 15)||In-person during class time||Covers Chapter 5 and 6.1 More info||15%|

 |Final Exam (TBA)||In-person during final exam period assigned by Registrar||Cumulative, More info||15% (will count as 30% if it replaces lowest midterm)|

 Due Dates and Late Policy

 All due dates for WebAssign are identified in the WebAssign.
-Due dates for Worksheets are in HuskyCT.
+Due dates for Worksheets are given in class.
 Deadlines are based on Eastern Time unless otherwise specified.
 The instructor reserves the right to change dates accordingly as the semester progresses.
 All changes will be communicated in an appropriate manner.

 You may request an extension for WebAssign directly in WebAssign.
 No late Worksheets will be accepted, except in extenuating circumstances.
 Please discuss these circumstances with your instructor.

 If you miss an exam, you must contact your course instructor within 48 hours to discuss the possibility of a make-up.
 Generally, makeups are only offered in the case of extenuating circumstances or with a large penalty.
 Make-ups might be required to be taken with proctoring software.